Fudan-iGEM/2025-wiki/pages/inclusivity.md

 <img src="https://static.igem.wiki/teams/5643/pageimage/inclusivity/inclusivity1-1.webp" alt="inclusivity1-1" style="zoom:45%;" />

-## Beyond Words: Mapping the Unspoken Truths
+## 2. Beyond Words: Mapping the Unspoken Truths

+**Objective**
-- **Objective:** To address the problem of *inexpressibility* by providing appropriate tools that help scientifically marginalized groups articulate their own scientific experiences.
+To address the problem of *inexpressibility* by providing appropriate tools that help scientifically marginalized groups articulate their own scientific experiences.

-- **Process:**
+**Process**

 - Through classification and data visualization, demonstrate the *intersectionality* of EB patients with other groups (e.g., diabetic foot patients, pregnant women, athletes) regarding fungal issues.
 - Develop a **Participatory Mapping Toolkit** to guide them in describing care-seeking pathways, pain points, and medication-related challenges.
 - Design **sensory-friendly research methods**: using metaphors, drawings, and embodied descriptions to help participants articulate experiences that are often “hard to put into words.”
 - Identify barriers in fungal treatment from patient narratives, and reveal misunderstandings caused by the lack of integration with the broader scientific community.
 - Lay the groundwork for the next stage of activities that emphasize *dialogue*.

+**Significance**
-- **Significance:** Create channels that translate the unique experiences of scientifically marginalized groups, uncover authentic needs, and provide a foundation for designing subsequent activities.
+Create channels that translate the unique experiences of scientifically marginalized groups, uncover authentic needs, and provide a foundation for designing subsequent activities.

-- **Outcome:** **Participatory Mapping Toolkit**
+**Outcome**
+Participatory Mapping Toolkit

+---

-### In One Sentence
+### 2.1 In One Sentence

 **Sensory-friendly research design** helps individuals affected by fungal problems to identify struggles they previously *could not articulate*, thereby empowering marginalized groups to voice their perspectives.

-### Motivation (Why We Do This)
+### 2.2 Motivation (Why We Do This)

 Building on insights from our first activity, we aimed to invite individuals who share similar lived circumstances with EB patients at certain moments, in order to reduce the inequitable pressure produced by the binary divide between “healthy” and “ill.”
 Starting from our project’s focus on fungal issues and based on literature review, we delineated a broad group of **“fungus-susceptible individuals.”**